Urigo/angular-meteor/README.md

     myModule = angular.module('myModule',[]);

-it can be easily injected into ngMeteor like this:
+it can be easily injected into angular-meteor like this:

-    ngMeteor.requires.push('myModule');
+    angular-meteor.requires.push('myModule');

-Using this method, additional functionality has been provided to urigo:ngmeteor in the form of separate Meteor packages that expose and inject angular modules into ngMeteor.
-These packages have been developed by either the ngMeteor Team and/or by third parties.
+Using this method, additional functionality has been provided to urigo:angular-meteor in the form of separate Meteor packages that expose and inject angular modules into angular-meteor.
+These packages have been developed by either the angular-meteor Team and/or by third parties.
 The following is a non-exhaustive list of these packages:

-- [urigo:angular-ui-router](https://github.com/Urigo/meteor-angular-ui-router) empowers ngMeteor with the [ui-router](https://github.com/angular-ui/ui-router) module.
+- [urigo:angular-ui-router](https://github.com/Urigo/meteor-angular-ui-router) empowers angular-meteor with the [ui-router](https://github.com/angular-ui/ui-router) module.
-- [netanelgilad:angular-file-upload](https://github.com/netanelgilad/meteor-angular-file-upload) empowers ngMeteor with [angular-file-upload](https://github.com/nervgh/angular-file-upload) module.
+- [netanelgilad:angular-file-upload](https://github.com/netanelgilad/meteor-angular-file-upload) empowers angular-meteor with [angular-file-upload](https://github.com/nervgh/angular-file-upload) module.
-- [davidyaha:ng-grid](https://github.com/davidyaha/meteor-ng-grid) empowers ngMeteor with [ui-grid](https://github.com/angular-ui/ng-grid) module.
+- [davidyaha:ng-grid](https://github.com/davidyaha/meteor-ng-grid) empowers angular-meteor with [ui-grid](https://github.com/angular-ui/ng-grid) module.
-- [netanelgilad:angular-sortable-view](https://github.com/netanelgilad/meteor-angular-sortable-view/) empowers ngMeteor with [angular-sortable-view](https://github.com/kamilkp/angular-sortable-view) module.
+- [netanelgilad:angular-sortable-view](https://github.com/netanelgilad/meteor-angular-sortable-view/) empowers angular-meteor with [angular-sortable-view](https://github.com/kamilkp/angular-sortable-view) module.
-- [netanelgilad:text-angular](https://github.com/netanelgilad/meteor-textAngular/) empowers ngMeteor with [textAngular](https://github.com/fraywing/textAngular) module.
+- [netanelgilad:text-angular](https://github.com/netanelgilad/meteor-textAngular/) empowers angular-meteor with [textAngular](https://github.com/fraywing/textAngular) module.

-Feel free to make ngMeteor module smart packages, and please contact [urigo](https://github.com/urigo) if you would like your package to be listed here as well.
+Feel free to make angular-meteor module smart packages, and please contact [urigo](https://github.com/urigo) if you would like your package to be listed here as well.
 Be sure to be compatible with Meteor 0.9.0 and above and it's packaging system!